GeminiDRSoftware/IRAF_VM_tutorial/source/installation.rst

   A progress bar will be shown under the ``Downloads`` icon in the tray at the bottom of the screen.

+* To ensure the integrity of the download, you can open a terminal window (as described in :ref:`login`), type ``shasum Downloads/communityCO7.ova`` (substituting whatever path you put it under) and verify that the resulting checksum is ``757ccdbad35f343e9b570c3fa642b00fa0ddde4e``; if not, you should try downloading the file again.

 * Download the DMG file for the free version of Virtual Box from https://www.virtualbox.org/wiki/Downloads, under ``OS X hosts``.